 How This Connects to Federal Law

-The federal E-SIGN Act, passed in 2000, established a national framework for electronic signatures and records.
-It allows states to adopt their own rules, as long as those rules meet certain requirements under Section 102 of the act.
-This Arizona statute does exactly that.
-It confirms that the state's rules governing electronic records and signatures in trust and estate matters satisfy the federal standard.
+The federal E-SIGN Act, passed in 2000, set up a national framework for electronic signatures and records.
+States can adopt their own rules as long as they meet certain federal standards.

 The provisions of this chapter governing the legal effect, validity or enforceability of electronic records or electronic signatures, and of contracts formed or performed with the use of such records or signatures, conform to the requirements of section 102 of the electronic signatures in global and national commerce act (15 United States Code section 7002) and supersede, modify and limit the requirements of that act.

-A.R.S. § 14-11101In practical terms, this means Arizona's own electronic records rules take priority over the federal act for trust and estate matters.
-The state has crafted specific provisions for how electronic documents work in this context, and those provisions control.
+A.R.S. § 14-11101In plain terms, the state's own rules take priority over the federal act here.
+The legislature wrote specific rules for how digital documents work in this area.
+Those rules control.

 What This Means for Estate Planning